rapid7/insightconnect-plugins/plugins/rapid7_insightvm_cloud/help.md

 ### Actions

 #### Asset Search

-Search for assets using filtered asset search
+This action is used to search for assets using filtered asset search.

 ##### Input